-% of Variations 50% 80% 90% 95% 98% 100% Required Eigenvectors 1 3 12 93 400 1005
+% of Variations 50% 80% 90% 95% 98% 100% Required Eigenvectors 1 4 14 99 577 1998

 The more Eigen-coefficients we employ, the more details of the subjects' idiosyncrasies are accounted for.
 Therefore, the biometric trait becomes more distinctive and the False-Accept-Rate decreases.
 At the same time, the False-Reject-Rate increases because the additional Eigen-coefficients include also 'noise' and the intra-subject variations.
 However, the overall accuracy of the system improves when more Eigen-coefficients are used, as shown in Fig. 10.
-The best performance is observed at FRR=3% and FAR=0.1%, using 93 Eigen-coefficients.
-However, using more Eigencoefficients means increase the processing cost and we observe that beyond 12 Eigen-coefficients (90% of the variations), there is no significant improvement.
-For example, increasing the percentage of variations from 90% to 95% yields a performance gain of less than 1%, at the cost of computing 93 Eigen-coefficients instead of only 12.
-Therefore, choosing p = 12 Eigen-coefficients is a good compromise between speed and accuracy.
+The best performance is observed at EER=2%, using 14 Eigencoefficients.
+However, using more Eigen-coefficients means increase the processing cost and we observe that beyond 14 Eigen-coefficients (90% of the variations), there is no significant improvement.
+For example, increasing the percentage of variations from 90% to 95% yields a performance gain of less than 1%, at the cost of computing 99 Eigen-coefficients instead of only 14.
+Therefore, p = 14 Eigen-coefficients is a good compromise between speed and accuracy.